kkkmail/OdePackInterop/README.md

 4. MF = 10 (`SolutionMethod.Adams`, `CorrectorIteratorMethod.Functional`).
 5. AlgLib Cash-Carp method.

 The number of variables was **_100,001_** (**_n = 50,000_**).
 These variants were chosen as they were the only ones, which did not require time and memory expensive Jacobian calculations.
-All other combinations from DLSODE solver and all other solvers from ODEPACK do require a Jacobian and this was ruled out due to its size.
+All other combinations from DLSODE solver and all other solvers from ODEPACK do require full or banded Jacobian in some form and this was ruled out due to its size.
 Corrector iterator method `ChordWithDiagonalJacobian` calculates diagonal Jacobian and this is only one extra call to the derivative function per step.

 # Test results
 If non-negativity is used (all negative values of **_y_** are treated as zeros when calculating